Aurora & Ice Caves

 Arrive at Keflavík International Airport.
 We give you with a Flybus transfer ticket which will take you directly to your Reykjavik hotel.
 You could relax for the rest of the day, or explore the most Northerly city in the world.

 Over an Icelandic, evening meal, you will get to know each other and meet your guides.
-We show you the plan for the upcoming workshop over the course of the evening.
+We show you the plan for the upcoming trip over the course of the evening.

 Day two: Vik